TikTok's 1-Minute Ponytail Hack Made My Hair Look Twice As Long

 Does TikTok's double ponytail hack actually work?

 Yes!
-A quick whip round the R29 office proves the tried-and-true trick is nothing new but it definitely works and can be adapted for many different hair lengths, types and textures.
+The tried-and-true trick is nothing new, but it definitely works and can be adapted for many different hair lengths, types, and textures.
 I have shoulder-length hair now but I wish I knew about this hack when I had a bob last summer and missed tying it up in the heat.
-Another plus is that it'll help take the pressure off your scalp if you have very thick hair or a lot of it.
-Traditional ponytails end up pulling and becoming painful after a short while but as the hair is split into two manageable sections, it feels a lot more comfortable to wear.
+Another plus is that the technique will help take the pressure off your scalp if you have very thick hair or a lot of it.
+Traditional ponytails end up pulling and becoming painful after a short while, but as the hair is split into two manageable sections, it feels a lot more comfortable to wear.

-You shouldn't need any hair products to achieve the look but if your hair is just washed and feels a little slippery, you might want to spritz in a little dry shampoo or texture spray to give your ponytail more hold.
-I opted for the latter for extra volume.
-Try L'Oréal Paris Elvive Dream Lengths Air Volume Cleansing Dry Shampoo, £4.99, or Davines Dry Texturizer Spray, £24, adored by hairstylists.
-If your hair is prone to snagging, invest in SILKE London's SILKE Hair Ties, £30, which are kinder on strands, especially when you take your ponytail down.
+You shouldn't need any hair products to achieve the look, but if your hair is just washed and feels a little slippery, you might want to spritz in a little dry shampoo or texture spray to give your ponytail more hold.
+If your hair is prone to snagging, invest in some silk hair ties, which are kinder on strands, especially when you take your ponytail down.

 Considering how quick and easy this is to achieve (not to mention a lot less tight and uncomfortable), I'll be wearing my hair up a lot more this summer.